-In a recent project, I had a chance to give these blocks a go and found that Gutenberg makes it really easy to create custom content, and really easy to repurpose that content.
+In a recent project, I had a chance to give the editor, also called the Block Editor, a go, and found that Gutenberg makes it really easy to create custom content, and really easy to repurpose that content.
 This was a huge timesaver for me.

 When working on the content strategy for one website, you’ll most likely find yourself using the same type of content on another site.
 The Gutenberg editor allows you to create reusable blocks that are easily exported, so you can repurpose a style for your other WordPress sites.

 Working with a Reusable Content Block in Gutenberg